stefanycoimbra/App_OnlyCoaches/README.md

 **The document is intended for system users, stakeholders, customers, instructors, and software developers.**

 ## <img src="https://img.icons8.com/emoji/40/null/bullseye.png"/> Qual o objetivo principal do app (What is the app's main goal)?
-Otimizar o trabalho de instrutores e encorajar a prática de exercícios físicos para pessoas que não podem ir à uma academia ou não têm acesso a ela ou, ainda, não têm acesso a equipamentos para exercitarem.
+Otimizar o trabalho de instrutores e encorajar a prática de exercícios físicos para pessoas que não podem ir à uma academia, não têm acesso a ela ou, ainda, não têm acesso a equipamentos para exercitarem em casa.
 O serviço seria ofertado com uma assinatura mensal ou anual.
 ----
 **Optimize the work of physical instructors and encourage the practice of physical exercise for people who would not be able to go to a gym, or have access to gym, or have access to weight-training and stretching equipment.
 This service is offered through a monthly or annual subscription.**